nuta/operating-system-in-1000-lines/website/en/02-assembly.md

                       // a0 register has the return value.
 ```

-How to pass arguments to functions and return values from them is defined by the calling convention.
+Function arguments are passed in `a0` - `a7` registers, and the return value is stored in `a0` register, as per the calling convention.

 ### Stack

 Stack is a Last-In-First-Out (LIFO) memory space used for function calls and local variables.
 It grows downwards, and the stack pointer `sp` points to the top of the stack.

-To save a value into the stack, just decrement the stack pointer and store the value (aka. *push* operation):
+To save a value into the stack, decrement the stack pointer and store the value (aka. *push* operation):

 ```asm
     addi sp, sp, -4  // Move the stack pointer down by 4 bytes